earomc/earomc/README.md

 This is my "About Me" page ... if you care about that stuff ...

 - I am a human!
 YES!
 Real human.
 Wow :O :D
 - Making my own programming language.
-But it will take a decade until that's done.
+But that will prolly take a decade till that's done.
-- My interests in programming are W  I  D  E
+- My interests in programming are mainly at developing my compiler atm, but gamedev also seems pretty fun.
-- I do programming professionally 😎😎 so I don't commit here all that often.

 - Languages I ever used (in order of learning): Scratch, Python, Java, Lua, JavaScript, Rust, C, TypeScript, Odin, [Mo](https://molang.org/)
 - Languages I want to learn (or learn more of) in order of priority: C, Zig, Odin, Kotlin, Haskell, [Uiua?!? whar?](https://www.uiua.org/)